 - Numbness in the arms and/or fingers

-Last month, Dr. Romano and Dr. Vaccaro attended a continuing education seminar on TMJ treatment at The Dawson Academy, a world-renowned institute in St. Petersburg, Florida dedicated to advancing the field of dentistry.
-The dentists were able to learn more about dental occlusion (the relationship between the positions of the upper and lower teeth) and how it relates to the management of TMJ Disorder.
-Drs.
-Romano and Vaccaro say a comprehensive understanding of the teeth’s relationship to the joints and muscles of the mouth is imperative to helping identify the best way to treat patients diagnosed with TMJ Disorder.
+Last month, Dr. Romano attended a continuing education seminar on TMJ treatment at The Dawson Academy, a world-renowned institute in St. Petersburg, Florida dedicated to advancing the field of dentistry.
+The dentist was able to learn more about dental occlusion (the relationship between the positions of the upper and lower teeth) and how it relates to the management of TMJ Disorder.
+Dr. Romano says a comprehensive understanding of the teeth’s relationship to the joints and muscles of the mouth is imperative to helping identify the best way to treat patients diagnosed with TMJ Disorder.

-With that in mind, the doctors say there are a number of TMJ Disorder treatment options available that can help patients who are suffering from the condition.
-They explain that medications, bite and jaw therapies, restorative dentistry options such as crowns and porcelain veneers, and advanced techniques such as occlusal equilibration – improving the patient’s bite by reducing pressure on the joint and addressing the position of the teeth – are just some of the treatment modalities that can be utilized.
-They note that customized mouthguards and even oral surgery have also been shown to relieve the symptoms of TMJ Disorder.
+With that in mind, the doctor says there are a number of TMJ Disorder treatment options available that can help patients who are suffering from the condition.
+He explains that medications, bite and jaw therapies, restorative dentistry options such as crowns and porcelain veneers, and advanced techniques such as occlusal equilibration – improving the patient’s bite by reducing pressure on the joint and addressing the position of the teeth – are just some of the treatment modalities that can be utilized.
+He notes that customized mouthguards and even oral surgery have also been shown to relieve the symptoms of TMJ Disorder.

-Ultimately, Drs.
-Romano and Vaccaro say individuals experiencing symptoms of the condition should consult with an experienced dental professional to find out if problems with the jaw joint may be the cause.
-If so, the doctors say a customized treatment plan can go a long way toward minimizing TMJ Disorder’s effect on their lives and their livelihood.
+Ultimately, Dr. Romano says individuals experiencing symptoms of the condition should consult with an experienced dental professional to find out if problems with the jaw joint may be the cause.
+If so, the doctor says a customized treatment plan can go a long way toward minimizing TMJ Disorder’s effect on their lives and their livelihood.